-The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2014/2015 activities.
+The table below displays the information you input into this CVSP from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
+The sum of your planned activities must equal or exceed the average number of 2014/2015 activities to be eligible to utilize Federal funding for Non-CMV traffic enforcement.

-FY 2023 Planned Safety Activities
+FY 2024 Planned Safety Activities

-Inspections Investigations New Entrant Safety Audits Sum of FY 2023 Activities Average 2014/15 Activities
+Inspections Inspections Investigations New Entrant Sum of FY 2024 Average 2014/15 Safety Audits Activities Activities

-52605 163 650 53418 50320
+52605 163 675 53443 50320